PSEITOV/runGwent/README.md

 First steps
 -------------------
- 1. Download and unzip <a href="https://github.com/PSEITOV/runGwent/blob/master/output.zip">output.zip file</a>.
+ 1. Download and unzip output.zip file.
  2. Run runGwent.exe.
  3. Press "Path" to set path to Gwent.exe.
  4. Press "Deck" to select cards for your deck (check checkbox in the column "Select").